-The building sits directly on the sidewalk, as many of Carver's early houses did, and has a single Greek Revival style rectangular plan with an on-street walkout, a gable roof with corner returns, and a chimney at either gable end.
+The building sits directly on the sidewalk, as many of Carver's early houses did, and has a single Greek Revival style rectangular plan with an on-street walkout on Fourth Street East, a gable roof with corner returns, and a chimney at either gable end.
 At one time, as late as the 1870s, the south gable sported a scalloped bargeboard under the eaves.
-Most of the original windows are missing and aluminum siding hides the original clapboard exterior.
+In.
+Dec.
+1890 the Carver Fire Department was called to put out a chimney fire at the house.
 As late as 1894 the north side of the house had a single story addition that was the full width of the north side.
+Perhaps this served as a summer kitchen or screen porch.
 There was then also a small ash house to the north of the building to store fireplace and stove ashes for use as fertilizer.
 Also at the very northeast corner of the lot, abutting the alley, stood a large two-story stable with an attached full-width single story narrow structure on the south side, perhaps for storage, wood, feed, or small animals.

-During a February-March 2009 renovation of the house many items were found in the walls that had probably fallen through from the sides of the attic.
+During a February-March 2009 renovation of the house many items were found in the walls that had probably fallen down the balloon-framed walls from the attic.
 These items reveal snapshots of the lives of the building's early owners, Dr. William Griffin and Martin Steger.
-From the Dr. Griffin era was a letter from B. Spencer in Connecticut, probably a member of his wife's family, a medical dictionary, an antislavery article in an envelope, an 1861 YMCA catalogue of books, a Minnesota legislature book from 1861, a book of

-Minnesota laws from 1862, medicine bottles, a woman's reversible brooch, and much more.
+From the Dr. Griffin era was a letter from B. Spencer in Connecticut, probably a member of his wife's family, a medical dictionary, an antislavery article in an envelope, an 1861 YMCA catalogue of books, a Minnesota legislature book from 1861, a book of Minnesota laws from 1862, medicine bottles, a woman's reversible brooch, and much more.
 From the Martin Steger era there were a large number of items testifying to Steger's service in the Union Army and the building's use as a saloon.
 Among them were part of a soldiers cap, a brass Civil War uniform button, several invoices in Martin Steger's name for beer, whiskey, wine, kummel (a liqueur), tobacco, a barrel's wooden spigot, a handle from a keg dolly, and an 1873 book that appears to be an ongoing liquor tab ledger with at least 28 names and the items they bought by the pint, half pint, case, keg, as well as bitters, cigars, book fragments in German, gaming pieces, and much more.